NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Boost Summons.md

 Augmenting your eidolon extends to creatures you summon.
-When you cast _boost eidolon_, in addition to your eidolon, it also targets your summoned creatures within 60 feet.
+When you cast [[Spells/Boost Eidolon|Boost Eidolon]], in addition to your eidolon, it also targets your summoned creatures within 60 feet.

 *Source: Pathfinder Secrets of Magic*
 *OGL*